Emmanuel10701/Emmanuel10701/README.md

 ## **About Me**

-I'm a software engineer with a strong foundation in AI and web development.
+I'm a mathematics student and software engineer with a strong foundation in AI and web development.
 I have hands-on experience building applications using Django for the backend and React/Next.js for the frontend.
-Recently, I worked on AI-powered features using TensorFlow, integrating them with my web apps.
-I also set up CI/CD pipelines with Docker, Jenkins, Gitlab and Azure to streamline deployments.
-My focus is on delivering scalable, high-performing solutions that solve real-world challenges.
+Recently, I developed AI-powered features using TensorFlow, seamlessly integrating them with my web applications.
+I also configured CI/CD pipelines using Docker, Jenkins, GitLab, and Azure to streamline deployment processes.
+My focus is on delivering scalable, high-performing solutions that address real-world problems.
  I’m currently working on

 - 🔭 **Appointment Doctor System**